kando-menu/kando/docs/installing.md

 ## :gear: Building Kando Yourself

-If you want to test the latest development version of the prototype, you will have to install `node` and `npm`.
+If you want to test the latest development version of Kando, you will have to install `node` and `npm`.
-You will also need `cmake` for building the native backends.
+You will also need [CMake](https://cmake.org/) for building the native backends.
 Additionally, you will need a C++ toolchain.

 ---